Learn something new every day

 If you have to, sneak those apples out in your shirt!

 @bythewell - I would add that you should pay close attention to where each night is going to be spent.
-If you are going to be travelling by train or bus somewhere is there any way to do it overnight?
+If you are going to be traveling by train or bus somewhere is there any way to do it overnight?
 That way you won't be spending a day in travel and extra money for a night in a hotel as well.

 You want to have energy to enjoy your trip, or what's the point?

 My best budget tip is to research as much as you possibly can.
 Don't just rely on a single ticket searcher online, try several.
 Sign up for different airlines and travel agencies to get sent deals.
 Sometimes they have one day budget travel flight deals and you have to be quick to get in them.